Trushali29/Telangana_Tourism_Data_Analysis/README.md

 ![image](https://github.com/user-attachments/assets/a127ac7e-4922-469e-ba73-eb11be7bbaed)

-Other top 3 districts suchs as Adilabad, Bhadradri Kothagudem, Jagtial have higher doemstic ratio and very less foreign ratio.
+Other top 3 districts suchs as Adilabad, Bhadradri Kothagudem, Jagtial have higher domestic ratio and very less foreign ratio.

 **Q5.
 List the top & bottom 5 districts based on 'population to tourist footfall ratio' ratio in 2019?**